How to Optimize MySQL Tables

 There are multiple ways to optimize tables by defragmentation.
 However, the general steps you perform are similar.

-MySQL provides a function for optimizing a table.
-To optimize a table, use:
+MySQL provides a specific command for optimizing a table:

-The output shows an informative status message about the actions and the results of the optimization in a tabular format.
+The output shows an informative status message about the actions and the results of the optimization in a table.
+The command does not reflect the changes immediately due to caching.

 Tip 2: Optimize Multiple Tables at Once